eelitt/pelaajaApp/README.md

 # pelaajaApp
-learning project about java and phone programming.
+learning project about java and phone app programming.